dogukanatar/-SnakeDuckGame-Sogang-Uni-25-1-Comsil1-Final-Project/README.md

 - **Compiler:** g++ with C++11 support
 - **Terminal:** Any standard terminal emulator

-## 🎓 Learning Outcomes
+## 🎓 What Did I Learn & Practice?

-This project demonstrates:
-- Array usage for coordinate management
+- Arrays and how to use them effectively
 - Real-time input handling
 - Game loop implementation
 - Collision detection algorithms
-- Function organization and modular programming
-- Console-based user interface design
+- Console-based UI design

 ## 📸 Screenshots